AnkitAhlwat/GitHub-User-Documentation/docs/Working with Git and managing code on GitHub.md

     ```

 !!! tip "Tip"
 Make sure to replace "Your Name" and "your.email@example.com" with your actual name and email address.
-This ensures that your github looks professional and it's easy for others to find your work.
+This ensures that your github looks professional and it is easy for others to find your work.

 ## Clone a repository locally